 “Which,” Otto went on, “If it is one thing Irene Jameson is not, it is delusional.”
 Most of us knew that Irene was about all that had kept El Du solvent for the last twenty years.
 She was his bookkeeper, secretary, admin assistant, and whatever conscience he might have.
 He had recently asked her to marry him in an attempt to keep her from quitting.
 But she wasn’t having any of it.
 “Twenty years of eight hours a day is all I need—I’m starting with a divorce.”
 And she quit.

 “I think he actually meant ‘delational’” Di Partigamher said, she sipped her Egyptian Licorice, sniffed and swirled her cup.
 Di was the intellectual of us.
 She and Otto had been to State, Otto for Business and Di for some hippie degree in English or art or something—nobody knows exactly what.
-But she taught at the high school and wrote pretty decent Cowboy poetry.
+But she teaches at the high school and writes pretty decent Cowboy poetry.
 And there were few who dared tangled with her in an argument.

 “I don’t think he has any idea what he meant,” I said.